apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 :::note

-If you only have one node for deploying a RaftGroup Cluster, set the `extra.availability-policy` as `none` when creating a RaftGroup Cluster.
+If you only have one node for deploying a RaftGroup Cluster, set the `extra.availabilityPolicy` as `none` when creating a RaftGroup Cluster.

 ```bash
 helm install myproxy kubeblocks/apecloud-mysql-cluster --version=v0.9.0 --set mode=raftGroup,proxyEnabled=true,etcd.serviceReference.endpoint="etcd-cluster-etcd.default.svc.cluster.local:2379" --set extra.availabilityPolicy=none